rust-stuco/lectures/week7/slides.md

 Closures are anonymous functions that can capture values from the scope in which they're defined.

 * Known as lambdas in "lesser languages" ;)
-* You can save closures in a variable or pass it as an argument to other functions
+* You can save closures in variables or pass them as arguments to other functions

 ---